-The Substitution Augmentation Modification Redefinition (SAMR) model, developed by Dr. Ruben Puentedura, offers a method of seeing how computer technology might impact teaching and learning.
+The Substitution Augmentation Modification Redefinition (SAMR) model, developed by Dr Ruben Puentedura, offers a method of seeing how computer technology might impact teaching and learning.
 It shows a progression that adopters of educational technology often follow as they progress through teaching and learning with technology.

-Learning with Digtal Technologies (LWDT) facilitator, Diana Wilkes explains how she introduced the SAMR model with schools using digital technologies.
+Learning with Digital Technologies (LWDT) facilitator, Diana Wilkes explains how she introduced the SAMR model to schools using digital technologies.
 It’s a really important framework that the teachers can use to help them identify the level the tools they are using are at within the model.
 She describes changing the task design to enable learners to do something in a way that’s not possible without that technology.

 Teacher Kate Friedwald explains how whole school PD at Wairakei School, based on the Teaching as Inquiry model, is being applied to ICT or some form of technology, and how through the SAMR model they are ensuring students get the best from their teaching.

 Ben Britton, lead teacher ICT at Wellington High School, discusses how they use the SAMR model to evaluate plan for effective use of technologies in the classroom.
 He explains the process of trial and error that they went through, and how they experimented with the SAMR model to find what worked best for them.

 Professional learning communities